The Wilson Times

 The Wilson Times is an American, English language semiweekly newspaper based in Wilson, North Carolina covering Wilson County.
 The newspaper is owned by Wilson Times Co.

 The paper began as Zion's Landmark, established in 1867 by the pastor of the Wilson Primitive Baptist Church, Elder P.D.
 Gold.
-In 1896 that pastor founded The Wilson Times, a weekly newspaper.
+In February 1896 that pastor founded The Wilson Times, a weekly newspaper.
 In 1902 the paper began daily publication as The Wilson Daily Times.
 The newspaper previously offered commercial job print services, book and catalog printing, as well as ruling and bonding services.
 It also prints the Wilson County Phone Directory, Money Mailer, and Xpress Marketing publications.

 While initially occupying only a small brick corner store, the Wilson Times upgraded and moved to a custom-built, 30,000-square-foot office building in 1983.
 The Wilson Times joined the internet in 1997 under the domain wilsondaily.com.
 The newspaper relocated to its current downtown Wilson office in June 2017.
 In February 2021, the Times celebrated its 125th anniversary of continuous publication.
-The first edition of The Wilson Times was printed in February 1896.